 Education and Experience

-This position requires a minimum of 5 to 7 years experience as a staff member in a ministry leadership capacity.
-Possession of a Bachelor’s Degree in biblical studies or related field is required.
+This position requires a minimum of 5 to 7 years of experience as a staff member in a ministry leadership capacity.
+Possession of a Bachelor’s Degree in biblical studies or a related field is required.
 (Extensive ministry experience, in some cases, can be substituted.)
-The successful individual will be a strong leader with a solid work ethic and ability to administrate as a department head.
-A working knowledge of Microsoft Office, database (Church Community Builder), and social networking web applications is preferred.
+The successful individual will be a strong leader with a solid work ethic and the ability to administrate as a department head.
+Working knowledge of Microsoft Office, church management software, and social media is preferred.